 The last but not the least, the higher layer above the Earth is by far the Thermosphere.
 In this layer, the air is very thin and it has a height of about 372 miles.
 Also, it has a heated temperature of about 3,000 grades Fahrenheit just because the radiation generalized by the Sun.
 This layer goes to outer space and is sometimes confused with it.
 Either way, all the forth layers have an imperative importance in our lives, defending us by meteors, ultraviolet radiations and high temperatures at which life could not exist on the Earth.
 An extraordinary video created with pictures that shows Earth can be found here: www.tvsecrets.net.

-Making a simple mathematics calculation, we get a dimension of the universe far bigger than our planet, or than the Sun itself.
+These facts are not based on simple square footage formulas but on complex calculations.
+However, you don’t need to be a rocket scientist in order to deduce the size of the universe compared to our planet, the Sun or even our galaxy.
 It is almost impossible to measure the universe’s dimension, at least for now.
 Maybe in the next years the population will be able to know the universe with all its mysteries, but it has a little probability.
 The technology did not reach that point and it is very probable not to reach it in the next two hundred years.
 Though, while our planet is being kept away from any hazard meteors or temperatures, we seem like we are having a blest.
 But for how many years the Earth will continue to support us?
 We need to understand what the universe expects from us for meeting its requirements.